KyleJMard/EGR404-Project-AI-Sponsor-/README.md

 These instructions explain how to run the SipSmarter Flutter app locally.
 The app is already configured to use an existing Firebase backend, so no additional Firebase setup is required.
+You can also try this link to test the app, rather than going through the process of setting it up for local run: https://app.flutterflow.io/run/yzQF4K9cONclFe0fxhaZ
 Prerequisites

 Make sure you have the following installed: